Update on Mitsubishi UFJ Financial Group, Inc. (NYSE:MTU) for the day

 Performance:

-The current operating margin for Mitsubishi UFJ Financial Group, Inc. is at 77.20%.
+The current operating margin for Mitsubishi UFJ Financial Group, Inc. is at *TBA.

-The return on assets for Mitsubishi UFJ Financial Group, Inc. stands at 0.40%, (ROA – calculated by dividing the total annual earnings by the company’s total assets – illustrates how profitable a company really is in relation to its total assets).
-The dividend yield stands at 2.60% while the payout ratio is 23.90%.
+The return on assets for Mitsubishi UFJ Financial Group, Inc. stands at *TBA, (ROA – calculated by dividing the total annual earnings by the company’s total assets – illustrates how profitable a company really is in relation to its total assets).
+The dividend yield stands at 2.51% while the payout ratio is *TBA.

-At present the return on equity (ROE) stands at 7.00% and the debt to equity is at 3.8.
+At present the return on equity (ROE) stands at *TBA and the debt to equity is at *TBA.

 Technical: